Arkenol/PadLike/README.md

 # PadLike
-A simple textediter base on QT
+A simple texteditor base on QT